msyamkumar/cs220-f21-projects/p12/README.md

 **Hint:** You can start with the DataFrame you found in the previous question, and apply Boolean indexing on *that DataFrame* to find the data for the year `"2021-2022"`.
 You may then extract the `"National Rank"` using `iloc`.

-### #Q5: What is the average score of the "University of Wisconsin–Madison" in these three years?
+### #Q5: What is the average score of the "University of Wisconsin–Madison"?

 **Note:** Your output should be a **float**.